gkmngrgn/dosh-core/README.md

 # DOSH

-Shell-independent command manager.
-Create your `dosh.star` file in the project folder and define your tasks, aliases, environments.
+Shell-independent task manager.
+Create your `dosh.lua` file in the project folder and define your tasks, aliases, environments.
 Dosh will work like a CLI app reading your config file.